mikhailshilkov/mikhailio-hugo/content/lab/pulumi/12-furthersteps/index.md

 Create a configuration to represent how many Function Apps you need to make.
 Use a `for` loop or `Array.map` function to define as many apps as requested.

 A general-purpose programming language makes this very simple.

+### Try advanced features of callback functions

+Callback-based functions work not only for HTTP request.
+They support the majority of Azure Functions scenarios, including multiple trigger types, input and output bindings.

+Browse through examples in [Ten Pearls With Azure Functions in Pulumi](https://www.pulumi.com/blog/ten-pearls-with-azure-functions-in-pulumi/) and implement a function or two on your own.

+### Deploy functions in other languages

+`ArchiveFunctionApp` also supports deploying Azure Functions written in C#, F#, Python, Java, or PowerShell.

+Check [Azure Functions in All Supported Languages](https://github.com/pulumi/examples/tree/master/azure-ts-functions-raw) for an end-to-end example.

 ## Clean Up